 The “blind merged mining” technology

 has not been developed is under development.
-It will take an unknown amount of time to code and review probably be finished by the end of the summer.
+It will take an unknown amount of time to code and review probably be finished by the end of the summer has recently been finished.

 What’s the rush?
 Aren’t you worried about bugs?